Author Guidelines

 This journal’s website uses the ScholarOne software to manage the peer review of manuscript submissions.
 You will need to create an account the first time you use the ScholarOne system as either an author or reviewer for Forensic Anthropology.
 To create an account, follow the step-by-step online instructions at http://mchelp.manuscriptcentral.com/gethelpnow/tutorials/author.pdf.
 See below for more specific guidelines for preparing and submitting your manuscript to Forensic Anthropology.

-- Do not include identifying information about the author(s) in the text or file properties.
+- Do not include identifying information about the author(s) in the text or file properties, including names, affiliations, or funding statements.

 - Use endnotes rather than footnotes, if applicable.